Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Experiment

 \subsection{Ablation study}

 In this study, we show how each component of our temporal architecture reduces the dependency of the model on a current static feature, and make it focus on temporal features from the past and future.
 We take the same baseline used in VIBE~\cite{kocabas2020vibe}.
 The baseline has a single bi-directional GRU that encodes temporal features from all input frames and a residual connection between the static and temporal features as VIBE.
-But it does not employ the motion discriminator.
+It also predicts each 3D pose and shape for all input frames in a single feed-forward, but does not use the motion discriminator.
 We use 3DPW~\cite{von20183dpw}, MPI-INF-3DHP~\cite{mehta2017monocular}, InstaVariety~\cite{kanazawa2019learning}, and Penn Action~\cite{zhang2013actemes} for training, and 3DPW for evaluation.

-\textbf{Effectiveness of removing the residual connection.} To analyze the effect of the residual connection between the static and temporal features, we compare the models with and without it.
-As shown in Table~\ref{table:ablation}, removing the residual connection decreases the acceleration error significantly, which indicates temporal consistency and smoothness of 3D human motion become far better.
-This verifies that the identity mapping of the current static feature inside the residual connection hinders a model from learning meaningful temporal features.
-Moreover, the increased temporal consistency of 3D motion improves per-frame 3D pose accuracy.
+\textbf{Effectiveness of residual connection removal.} To analyze the effect of the residual connection between the static and temporal features, we compare the models with and without it.
+As shown in Table~\ref{table:ablation}, removing the residual connection decreases the acceleration error significantly, which indicates a considerable improvement in temporal consistency and smoothness of 3D human motion.
+This finding verifies that the identity mapping of the current static feature inside the residual connection hinders a model from learning meaningful temporal features.
+Moreover, the increased temporal consistency of 3D motion improves the per-frame 3D pose accuracy.
 Figure~\ref{fig:ours_vs_base} illustrates how the enhanced temporal consistency contributes to better per-frame 3D pose estimation.
-The sudden change of poses, due to the occasional inaccurate 3D pose estimation, is disappeared.
+The sudden change of poses, caused by the inaccurate 3D pose estimation on specific frames, is disappeared.
 The above comparisons clearly validate the effectiveness of removing the residual connection in terms of both per-frame and temporal metrics.